What we've done to reduce our environmental impact

 How to maintain the waterproof property of your jacket over time

 In order to maintain good waterproofing over time, the fabric's water repellent properties must be regularly reactivated.
 We recommend doing this every three washes or after a dozen uses in the rain.
 The waterproof property is easily reactivated by warming the fabric: either in your tumble dryer or with a hair dryer, for example, over a relatively short period.
-Rinse thoroughly after washing.
+If you are washing it, it must be thoroughly rinsed.
 You will find all our advice in the care instructions.

 Waterproof rating expressed in mm or schmerber